Dr. Samuel Usman, Secretariat Director

 CGPP Implementing Partners/ International Medical Corps in Borno and Kano states; Catholic Relief Services in Yobe and Kaduna states, and Save the Children International in Katsina state.
 The work of the three NGO partners is conducted through seven community-based organizations: African Healthcare Implementation and Facilitation Foundation (AHIFF); Archdiocesan Catholic Healthcare Initiative (DACA); Community Support and Development Initiative (CSADI); Family Health and Youth Empowerment (FAHYE); Federation of Muslim Women Association of Nigeria (FOMWAN); Healthcare Education and Support Initiative (HESI) and WAKA Rural Development Initiative.

-Nigeria has made dramatic progress in the last several years by shifting from the country with the highest number of Wild Polio Virus (WPV) cases globally in 2012 (101) to 50 cases in 2013, six cases in 2014, and to zero cases at the end of 2018.
+Nigeria has made dramatic progress in the last several years by shifting from the country with the highest number of Wild Polio Virus (WPV) cases globally in 2012 (122) to 53 cases in 2013, six cases in 2014, four cases in 2016, and to zero cases in 2017 and 2018.
 Although no cases of WPV have been reported half way through 2019, Nigeria is actively supporting multiple planned Outbreak Responses (OBRs) aimed at stopping the circulation of cVDPV.

 The CGPP launched polio eradication activities in Nigeria in late 2013 by contributing to the goals of the NPEEP in high-risk areas through integrating with ongoing child health services.
 CGPP Nigeria joined the other implementing partners under the general operational auspices of the national and state EOCs.
 The project has emphasized capacity building to improve the health and well-being of children and women through collaborative action and learning.
 The project has promoted collaboration between CGPP members, their local NGO partners, the national EOC, NERICC, local Ministries of Health, WHO, UNICEF, Rotary, CDC, BMGF and local levels of government.